DonaldET/DemoDev/docs/README.md

 The sub-projects have their _JavaDoc_ entries explaining their role in the solution and the portion of the problem they address.
 Many sub-projects include JUnit tests because this reflects good _TDD_ practice and allows maintenance of the examples over time.
 Stability over time is accomplished by using the regression aspect of these tests.

-Many of the projects appear _complicated_ by use of the *Spring* framework to solve a potentially simple problem.
-This is done to illustrate _Spring_ usage in addition to the basic techniques shown in the example.
-Overall, a professional Software Engineer would provide background for the code, some guidelines on usage in the _JavaDoc_ entries, and tips to help maintain the code.
+Many of the projects appear unnecessarily _complicated_ by use of the *Spring* framework to solve what may appear to be a potentially simple problem.
+This is done to illustrate _Spring_ usage as well as the basic techniques shown in the example.
+Overall, a professional Software Engineer working on production cide would provide background for code implementation choices, some guidelines on deployment and usage in the _JavaDoc_ entries, and tips to help maintain the code.
 The example invocations within unit tests help in achieving these documentation goals.

 ## Sub-Project Math Algorithms